-- advance our RAF and FGFR programs from discovery and preclinical development into and through clinical development; - advance the development of our other small molecule research programs, including our CDK12 inhibitor; - expand our pipeline of product candidates through our own product discovery and development efforts; - · seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates and related additional commercial manufacturing costs; - implement operational, financial and management systems; - · attract, hire and retain additional clinical, scientific, management and administrative personnel;

-- · maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets and know how; and - operate as a public company.
+- advance our RAF program through clinical development and our FGFR program from discovery and preclinical development into and through clinical development; - advance the development of our other small molecule research programs, including our CDK12 inhibitor; - expand our pipeline of product candidates through our own product discovery and development efforts; - seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - · establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates and related additional commercial manufacturing costs; - implement operational, financial and management systems; - attract, hire and retain additional clinical, scientific, management and administrative personnel; - · maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets and know how; and - operate as a public company.

 In order to complete the development of our product candidates and to build the sales, marketing and distribution infrastructure that we believe will be necessary to commercialize our product candidates, if approved, we will require substantial additional funding.
 Until we can generate a sufficient amount of revenue from the commercialization of our product candidates, we may seek to raise any necessary additional capital through the sale of equity, debt financings or other capital sources, which could include income from collaborations, strategic partnerships or marketing, distribution, licensing or other strategic arrangements with third parties, or from grants.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be or could be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, including restricting our operations and limiting our ability to incur liens, issue additional debt, pay dividends, repurchase our common stock, make certain investments or engage in merger, consolidation, licensing or asset sale transactions.
 If we raise funds through collaborations, strategic partnerships and other similar arrangements with third parties, we may be required to grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
 We may be unable to raise additional funds or to enter into such agreements or arrangements on favorable terms, or at all.
-Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic and otherwise.
-If we are unable to raise additional funds when needed, we may be required to delay, reduce or eliminate our product development or future commercialization efforts.
+Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVI